AlfredoBejarano/MercadoLibre-Ruby-SDK-Example/README.md

-MercadoLibre Ruby On Rails SDK usage Example
+MercadoLibre Ruby SDK usage Example

 Example of how to do a GET call for a user searching for something